2. Cheese

 Apart from routine animal cruelty, the dairy industry is also among the most environmentally destructive industries on our planet.

 Many people will have heard of the Antibiotic Resistance Crisis, which is threatening to undermine one of the pillars of our modern health system.
-What many people don't know is that animal agriculture uses 73% of antibiotics globally, often fed as a precaution to healthy animals.
+What many people don't know is that animal agriculture uses over two-thirds of antibiotics globally, often fed as a precaution to healthy animals.
 Due to the mastitis caused by over-milking via machines, the dairy industry is a major user of antibiotics globally.
 Livestock animals do not consume all of the antibiotics they are fed; instead, the excess is washed into the environment along with their urine and manure.
 This environmental contamination creates a perfect evolutionary breeding ground for antibiotic-resistant 'superbugs', posing a severe, systemic threat to both animal and human health.

 Necessary?